 These are details that you should bring to the table if you decide to talk to a medical malpractice attorney about your potential case.

 In medical malpractice cases, one of the biggest factors is what a reasonable doctor would have done if they were in your physician’s shoes.
 Doctors are human, and cancer in particular is a tricky disease to detect and treat.
 Therefore, an incorrect diagnosis does not mean that there was medical negligence or medical malpractice.

 However, you and your doctor have a relationship that requires them to have and use the knowledge and tools at their disposal to treat you.
 If a doctor’s mistake caused you harm, whether it’s because they didn’t order the right tests or didn’t collect the information needed to make a proper diagnosis, you might want to consider filing a medical malpractice claim.

-If you or a loved one have been injured as a result of medical malpractice such as a cancer misdiagnosis, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of medical malpractice such as a cancer misdiagnosis, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 In a case her attorneys noted was largely about “accountability and responsibility,” a South Carolina woman recently won a $6.9 million medical malpractice judgment against…